 Tipping rules vary from place to place and also by scenario.

-With 196 countries in the world, knowing the tipping customs of each one is next to impossible.
+With 196 countries in the world, knowing how much you are supposed to tip in of each one is next to impossible.

 Is it expected?
 Unexpected but appreciated?
 Are you unknowingly signaling a bribe or coming off as condescending?

 Tipping abroad can be a tricky landscape to navigate, leaving you with the question: “How much are you supposed to tip?!”

 There are, however, some steadfast rules that will serve you well no matter what the situation:

 3 rules of thumb that you can apply to every tipping scenario:

 1. When abroad, consider what the value of the tip is in the place you’re visiting and keep it appropriate.